ericrlau/NumDiscipline/README.md

 - Next order of PCBs:
 	- Adjust #DISCIPLINE logo in space bar area so that it doesn't overlap stablaizer.
 	- Omit job number silk screen from vendor.
 	- Improve surface finish on black solder mask, some dark spots.
+	- Remove drills from FR4 switch plate.

 ## Images